 As we sift through this, it is important to bear in mind that Heschel himself never quite escaped the visual imagination no matter how hard he sought to pare it down.
 In his book on The Sabbath, one would have found this kind of visual orientation in his reference to Shabbat as an architecture in time.
 Writing here in Quest for God about circumcision, Heschel refers to the tradition of placing an empty chair near the seat of the child’s sandek (godfather).
 We could ask if this this empty chair “is” Elijah’s chair, or if it is only supposed to be a “symbol.”
 In either case, it is Heschel’s conclusion that, “This is the limit of representation: a vacant chair…To Jewish faith there are no physical embodiments of supreme mysteries.
 All we have are signs, reminders” (p.120).

 But how is a sign not a physical embodiment?
-Ultimately Heschel’s anti-aesthetic jermaid is self-defeating precisely because it remains aesthetic and not without its own visual orientation.
+How does a chair not fill up a material presence?
+Ultimately Heschel’s anti-aesthetic jermaid is self-defeating precisely because it remains aesthetic and not without its own visual orientation around objects.
 While one might agree to his demotion of the “symbol,” it is hard to see how the “sign” of an empty Elijah’s chair is not itself an “image,” how it’s not indeed a potent “physical embodiment of mystery.”

 In The God of Old, James Kugel calls things like this “empty-space aniconism” The reference by Kugel is to thrones or platforms created for the god but left empty of any figurative cultic object (Kugel, pp.104-6).
 This would seem to mesh well with Heschel’s anti-aesthetic aesthetic.
 In writing against the aesthetics of figurative-symbolic content, Heschel relies explicitly upon canons such as “function,” “simplicity,” and “immediacy” without seeming to realize that these are canons of abstract art that belong to the aesthetics of modernism.